lab-cosmo/librascal/docs/source/how-to.rst

        def test_cdist(self):
-           """feeds the matrices A and B to Rascal' cdist function and compares the results to the local reference dist_ref
+           """feeds the matrices A and B to rascal' cdist function and compares the results to the local reference dist_ref
            """
            dists = pt.cdist(self.A, self.B)